 Health & Care 🏥

-Bengal progressive retinal atrophy, or Bengal PRA, is a degeneration of the retina that can lead to sight loss and it is inherited as a secondary trait.
+Bengal progressive retinal atrophy, or Bengal PRA, is a degeneration of the retina that can lead to sight loss, and it is inherited as a secondary trait.

-Erythrocyte pyruvate kinase deficiency, or PK deficiency, is a common complaint in Bengal cats and, like Bengal PRA, it can and should be tested by breeders.
+Erythrocyte pyruvate kinase deficiency, or PK deficiency, is a common complaint in Bengal cats, and like Bengal PRA, it can and should be tested by breeders.
 If two PK deficiency carriers are bred, it is more likely to lead to kittens that inherit this same attribute.

 Suitable for 👪

 The Bengal is an active and lively cat that will benefit from having at least one playmate, whether human or feline.
-They will enjoy time spent with their owners, and the more interaction a Bengal cat gets, the better behaved and more behaviourally adapt they will become.
+They will enjoy time spent with their owners, and the more interaction a Bengal cat gets, the better behaved and content they will become.

 Tabby Cat Overview

-The tabby marking dates back to ancient Egypt, although the markings can be present in many different breeds of cats.
+The tabby marking dates back to ancient Egypt but appears in several breeds.
 Ginger and red cats always display tabby markings because the genes that give the cat color are the same genes that make tabby markings visible.
-Similarly, you may see black, grey, or other solid color cats that have the barely visible markings of a tabby when they are sat in direct sunlight.
+Similarly, you may see black, grey, or other solid color cats with barely visible markings of a tabby when they are sat in direct sunlight.

 According to Christian folklore, a tabby turned up to comfort baby Jesus and Mary thanked the cat by thanking him with an “M” on his forehead.
-Islamic legend states that the “M” represents the name Muezza, who was a tabby cat that saved Mohammed from a poisonous snake.
+Islamic legend states that the “M” represents the name Muezza, which was a tabby cat that saved Mohammed from a poisonous snake.

 Suitable for 👪